 Secure each employee’s work-life balance.

-Michael and Jennifer’s experience on recruitment and retention over the years points to the importance of a work-life balance for the long term success of every organization.
+Brown and Paxton’s experience on recruitment and retention over the years points to the importance of a work-life balance for the long term success of every organization.
 Flexibility is the way to go.
 A company that offers remote and hybrid work, flexible working hours, extra paid time off or a 4-day work week is more likely to have engaged and productive employees.
 Productivity is not linked to a 40-hour work week, but rather to a balance between personal life and work.

 Provide the right tools and resources.